ChrisHayduk/ChrisHayduk/README.md

 - [Athena.ai](https://github.com/ChrisHayduk/athena.ai) (work in progress) - Leveraged GPT-4 and ChromaDB to create a personal knowledge management and chat tool
 - [LLaMA Thought Cloning](https://github.com/ChrisHayduk/Llama-Thought-Cloning) (work in progress) - A LLaMA-based repreoduction of "Thought Cloning: Learning to Think while Acting by Imitating Human Thinking", demonstrating that a single open source LLM can be used as a world model and reinforcement learning agent

+## 🤗 HuggingFace Projects

+I have also open sourced my LLM models and data on HuggingFace:

+### 📈 Datasets

+- [ChrisHayduk/Llama-2-Code-Dataset](https://huggingface.co/datasets/ChrisHayduk/Llama-2-Code-Dataset) - Curated a SQL-focused code instruction set for LLaMA 2.
+The eval set includes dummy tables so that the trained model can be evaluated for SQL execution accuracy rather than token prediction accuracy.
+The dataset was processed in a number of ways, including introducing curriculum learning, fixing table inputs, and instruction filtering.

+### 🚀 Models

+- [ChrisHayduk/OpenGuanaco-13B](https://huggingface.co/ChrisHayduk/OpenGuanaco-13B) - Created an open source recreation of Guanaco using OpenLLaMA.

 ## 📫 How to Reach Me

 * Twitter: https://twitter.com/chris_hayduk1